 - These will sound really good straight out of your phone.

 - I would put these above the AKG K240’s as far as build quality goes; they are a bit heavier and feel less like a toy.
 I love the 240’s but I could imagine them breaking down pretty easily.
-The 9500’s don’t feel like they’re going to just sporadically break down, but also aren’t on the level of say an M50.
+The 9500’s don’t feel like they’re going to just sporadically break down but also aren’t on the level of something like an M50.

 - The headband is very unique in that it actually displays numbers on each side so you aren’t guessing while trying to size them to your ears.